Skip to main content

 Crucially, EFSA stated that it was not possible to define a safe level of consumption for this type of toxicity.
 This finding aligns with the EU’s Precautionary Principle, which emphasises taking preventive action in the face of potential risks, even when full scientific certainty is lacking.

-What is banned?
+What will be banned?

 The ban specifically targets the artificial smoke flavourings defined in Commission Implementing Regulation (EU) No 1321/2013 which are: